-5) Which of the following are Amazon's primary value propositions?
+5) Which of the following represent Amazon's primary value proposition(s)?

 A) personalization and customization

 B) selection and convenience

 C) reduction of price discovery cost

 D) management of product delivery

 Answer: B

-Difficulty: Moderate
+Diff: Moderate

 AACSB: Analytical thinking

 LO: 2.1: Identify the key components of e-commerce business models.

-6) A firm's describes how a firm will produce a superior return on invested capital.
+6) A firm's describes how a firm will produce a return on invested capital.

 A) value proposition

 B) revenue model

 C) market strategy

 D) competitive advantage

 Answer: B

-Difficulty: Moderate
+Diff: Moderate

 AACSB: Application of knowledge

 LO: 2.1: Identify the key components of e-commerce business models.

 7) Which of the following is an example of the subscription revenue model?

-A) eHarmony
+A) Scribd

 B) eBay

 C) ETrade

 D) Twitter

 Answer: A

-Difficulty: Moderate
+Diff: Moderate

 AACSB: Application of knowledge

+LO: 2.1: Identify the key components of e-commerce business models.

 8) Stickiness is an important attribute for which of the following revenue models?

 A) advertising revenue model

 B) subscription revenue model

 C) transaction fee revenue model

-D) sales revenue model
+D) affiliate revenue model

 Answer: A

-Difficulty: Moderate
+Diff: Moderate

 AACSB: Application of knowledge

 LO: 2.1: Identify the key components of e-commerce business models.

-9) Which of the following companies uses a transaction fee revenue model?
+9) Which of the following companies use a transaction fee revenue model?

 A) Yahoo

 B) ETrade

 C) Twitter

-D) Sears
+D) Birchbox

 Answer: B

-Difficulty: Moderate
+Diff: Moderate

 AACSB: Application of knowledge

 LO: 2.1: Identify the key components of e-commerce business models.

 10) Which of the following is an example of the affiliate revenue model?

 A) Scribd

 B) eBay

 C) L.L.
 Bean

 D) MyPoints

 Answer: D

-Difficulty: Moderate
+Diff: Moderate

 AACSB: Application of knowledge

 LO: 2.1: Identify the key components of e-commerce business models.

 11) Which of the following involves a company giving away a certain level of product or services without charge, but then charging a fee for premium levels of the product or service?

 A) advertising revenue model

 B) subscription revenue model

 C) freemium strategy

 D) transaction fee revenue model

 Answer: C

-Difficulty: Moderate
+Diff: Moderate

 AACSB: Analytical thinking

 LO: 2.1: Identify the key components of e-commerce business models.

-12) Which of the following factors is not a significant influence on a company's competitive environment?
+12) Which of the following is not a significant influence on a company's competitive environment?

 A) how many competitors are active

-B) what the market share of each competitor is
+B) the market share of each competitor